wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 # Configuring a JDBC User Store

-WSO2 identity server uses a embedded LDAP as the primary user store.
+WSO2 identity server uses an embedded LDAP as the primary user store.
-This document will guide to you to change that to a JDBC user store.
+This document will guide you to change that to a JDBC user store.
 By default, the WSO2 Identity Server embedded H2 database contains user store tables.
-When you configure an RDBMS (JDBC) user store, you can use internal H2 user store tables or you can use an external database as a user store.
+When you configure an RDBMS (JDBC) user store, you can use internal H2 user store tables, or you can use an external database as a user store.
 If you're going to use default user store tables for the external JDBC user store, see [User Management Related Tables](../../administer/user-management-related-tables) section.

 !!! tip
-    Please read the topic [Configuring User Stores](../../setup/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2
-    Identity Server (WSO2 IS).
+    Please read the topic [Configuring User Stores](../../setup/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2 Identity Server (WSO2 IS).

-In this page, you can find following details related to configuring a JDBC user store.
+On this page, you can find the following details related to configuring a JDBC user store.

-##Configuring the internal database as JDBC user store.
+## Configuring the internal database as a JDBC user store

 Add the following configuration to `<IS-HOME>/repository/conf/deployment.toml`.